How to Report

 - Connect with offices, individuals, and resources across campus to ensure that each situation receives a tailored response

 Tell Someone makes every effort to protect your identity if you do not want your identity shared.
-However, we find that being able to share an identity helps promote a culture of care.
+However, we find that being able to share an identity helps promote a culture of care and decrease stigma.
 We maintain a strict level of care with all reports, and share information only on a need-to-know basis.
 Most information in a report, including the identity of the person you’re concerned about, is protected by various laws that govern medical issues, student records and personnel records.